CSVfox

 Operands

-An operand can be a single literal CSV field [Field], a numeric CSV field ([Field]), a literal string or an expression {Expression}, or a numeric expression a or formula (Expression).
+An operand can be a single literal CSV field [Field], a numeric CSV field ([Field]), or a numeric expression a or formula (Expression), or a literal string or an expression {Expression}.

-So there is always some kind of brackets around any operand.
+So there is always some kind of brackets around any left operand.

 In the following table, "{Opn}" stands for an operand of any kind, be it a single field, or of numeric, literal string, or expression type.